darktjm/ebaz/README.md

 plague that they are, until of course I find a need for one and have to capitulate yet again.

+Addendum to prev. paragraph, Feb.
+2023:  And now, the last one has fallen.
+Even the Lattice ECP5 doesn't work right with the free tools, as far as I can tell.
+I have yet to build a bitstream with Diamond, but the HDMI sound test doesn't produce any output, even though the same, identical code (except for what primitives are being used) works with both Gowin and Xilinx commercial tools.
+The free tools provide no warnings or errors to indicate anything is wrong; it simply produces no output, and I don't feel like tracing it with a 'scope.
+In fact, I don't feel like wading throug yet another poorly commercial toolchain to script it all, so I may just abandon the ECP5 for now.
+So, my question went from "what parts are fully supported by the free tools" to "what parts are supported well enough by the free tools" to "what free of charge vendor tools are usable".
+The answer to the former two questions is apparently "none":  the free tools are not ready for prime time, and I am not willing to fix them myself right now so that they are.
+The answer to the latter question is "Only Gowin supports all parts and features, and also documents the scripting in a usable manner".

 I despise Python with the passion of a thoused fiery suns.
-The language (uncompilable, whitespace as a control structure, other issues common with interprted languages, like significant file names and forced file structuring and simple integrity checks impossible to do until run-time) and its interpreter(s) (consumes all available resources if possible), but the ecosystem is even worse.
+The language (uncompilable, whitespace as a control structure, other issues common with interprted languages, like significant file names and forced file structuring and simple integrity checks impossible to do until run-time) and its interpreter(s) (consumes all available resources if possible) are bad enough, but the ecosystem is even worse.
 Instead of providing a stable environment, every Python program has to have an entire Python distribution attached.
 No single binary, but a whole tree for every Python program.
 Python "environments" managed by crappy package managers (pip and conda) which bypass the system package manager to do their own thing, in your home directory (where installed software does not belong).
 This all seems like a poor joke.
 F4pga installs 60,000 files, consuming 3GB.
-Entire usable operating
-systems with user space are smaller and better managed.
+Entire usable operating systems with user space are smaller and better managed.
 These comments apply both to f4pga in particular and the various reverse engineering projects, as well.
 I have no idea how Python ever got so popular, but it's become the new Visual BASIC.
 Popular, but impossible to actually write good code in.

 "F4PGA:  The GCC of FPGAs".
 Right.
 Not only is it not a standalone project (all components except for the crappy Python glue code come from elsewhere, although the yosys plugins are essentially part of f4pga as well), but it's extremely poorly documented (an example can